prebid/prebid.github.io/adops/adops-general-sbs.md

 ### General Settings

 1. Enter a name for your line item.
 Suggested format: Prebid – format - bidder – price bucket.
-For example, `Prebid – banner - BidderA– 1.50`.
+For example, `Prebid – banner - BidderA – 1.50`.
 2. Set the priority of your line item to whatever you think is appropriate.
 Typically Prebid line items are prioritized below direct-sold but above house/remnant.
 3. Enter the sizes of your creatives:
 - Banner/Outstream/AMP/Video: Select the sizes of all ad slots included in the Prebid process.